${\mathbb Q}$-curves, Hecke characters and some Diophantine equations II: Examples

+$\bullet$ The space $S_2(2^8\cdot 3\cdot 43,\varepsilon)$ has $36$ Galois conjugacy classes, $18$ of them having complex multiplication.
+Using Mazur's trick for primes $5\le q\le 20$, the first $33$ newforms (in \verb*|Magma|'s order) can be discarded assuming $p \notin\{2,5,7,11,13,17,23,43\}$, but four newforms having complex multiplication by $\ZZ[\sqrt{-2}]$.
+The last three newforms do not have complex multiplication, but they do have a large coefficient field and \verb*|Magma| is unable to compute norms over these fields, so we used \verb*|Magma| to compute the coefficients $a_5$ and $a_7$ of each of these newforms and apply Mazur's trick in \verb*|PARI/GP| for $q = 5, 7$ by hand (where the norms are computed within a few seconds).
+It follows that they can be discarded if $p\not\in\{2,5,7,37\}$.

-Theorem~\ref{thm:levelandnebentypus} and Ribet's lowering the level imply our solution gives a newform in $S_2(\Gamma_0(2 \cdot 3\cdot 43),\varepsilon)$ (when $C$ is even) and $S_2(\Gamma_0(2^8\cdot 3\cdot 43),\varepsilon)$ (when $C$ is odd), where $\varepsilon$ corresponds to $\Q(\sqrt{129})$.
-The first space has $4$ conjugacy classes while the second one has $36$.
-Using Mazur's trick all forms in the first space and all forms in the second space without CM can be discarded (using primes up to $19$).
-Clearly we cannot discard the remaining forms with complex multiplication by $\Z[\sqrt{-2}]$.
-To discard them, we use the results of Section~\ref{section:Ellenberg}.
-In this case, we know that $C$ is odd, not divisible by $3$ (since $3$ ramifies in $K/\Q$) and since there are no other solutions with $C = \pm 1$ than the trivial ones, $C$ is divisible by an odd prime greater than $3$.
-After a computer search for the minimum $x$ of the form $x = p^2 \cdot \kappa$ we obtained that taking $x = \frac{p^2}{90000}$ in ~(\ref{eq:final}) makes the right hand side positive for $p > 64690$.
-For small primes, the same argument as in the previous example proves that the CM forms can be discarded for primes $p\equiv 1,3\pmod8$. \end{proof} \begin{remark} Ellenberg's bound obtained in the last example could probably be slightly improved if better bounds are given in the computations of Section~\ref{section:Ellenberg}.
-If the final value is not too large, a newform $f \in S_2(\Gamma_0(2p^2))$ with the desired properties could be found in the intermediate range via a computer search. \end{remark}
+Since in this case $2$ splits over $K$, then we can use the results of Section~\ref{section:Ellenberg} to discard the newforms having complex multiplication.
+After a computer search for the minimum $x$ we obtained that taking $x = 49885$ in ~(\ref{eq:final}) (using the inequalities (\ref{eq:boundA}) and (\ref{eq:5})) makes the right hand side positive for $p > 900$.
+This can be checked with the following command (in \verb*|PARI/GP|):

+For small primes, the same argument as in the previous examples works; note that $c$ is divisible by an odd prime larger than $3$ because it cannot be divisible by $3$ (as the solution is primitive) and it is not divisible by $2$ because the modular forms with complex multiplication appear in the space $S_2(2^8\cdot 3\cdot 43,\varepsilon)$.
+Then we are again in the hypothesis of \cite[Proposition 3.4]{MR2075481}, which discards newforms with complex multiplication by $\Z[\sqrt{-2}]$ for primes $p\equiv 1,3\pmod8$. \end{proof} \begin{remark} Ellenberg's bound obtained in the last example could probably be slightly improved if better bounds are given in the computations of Section~\ref{section:Ellenberg}.
+If the final value is not too large, a newform $f \in S_2(2p^2)$ with the desired properties could be found in the intermediate range via a computer search. \end{remark}